AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 >[!NOTE]
 >
-> An example implementation can be found in the Playwright Sample Test Module's on [GitHub](https://github.com/adobe/aem-test-samples/blob/aem-cloud/ui-playwright/).
+> An example implementation can be found in the Playwright Sample Test Module on [GitHub](https://github.com/adobe/aem-test-samples/blob/aem-cloud/ui-playwright/).

 ## Running UI Tests Locally {#run-ui-tests-locally}